With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

-Learn MoreBoulder City Hospital is one of mental health facilities in Boulder City, Nevada, located at 901 Adams Boulevard, 89005 zip code.
-Boulder City Hospital provides partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
-Boulder City Hospital provides individual psychotherapy, trauma therapy and activity therapy to seniors 65 or older.
-Boulder City Hospital also supports veterans, LGBT and clients referred from the court/judicial system.
-Additional services provided at Boulder City Hospital include intensive case management, mentoring/peer support/consumer-run services and chronic disease/illness management.
+Learn MoreBoulder City Hospital is a mental health center in Boulder City, Nevada, located at 901 Adams Boulevard, 89005 zip code.
+Boulder City Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Boulder City Hospital offers trauma therapy, group therapy and individual psychotherapy to seniors 65 or older.
+Boulder City Hospital also supports LGBT, clients referred from the court/judicial system and veterans.
+More services available at Boulder City Hospital include therapeutic foster care, case management and housing services.

 Learn MoreBoys Town Nevada is a mental health clinic in Las Vegas, NV, located at 6460 Medical Center Street, Suite 140, in the 89148 zip code.
 Boys Town Nevada provides outpatient treatment.
-Boys Town Nevada offers behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents and young adults.
-Boys Town Nevada also supports children/adolescents with serious emotional disturbance, LGBT and military families.
+Boys Town Nevada offers trauma therapy, behavior modification and cognitive behavioral therapy to children / adolescents and young adults.
+Boys Town Nevada also supports people with trauma, LGBT and people with PTSD.
 More services at Boys Town Nevada include family psychoeducation and integrated primary care services.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.